OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Ontologies

 \subsection{OntoNotes-Derived Ontologies}

+elNER \citep{elner-2020} performs NER annotations on Greek news data based on the OntoNotes ontology, but also provides a CoNLL-derived version by merging and filtering types.
+We use the OntoNotes version of their data.

 NER labels were added to Japanese-GSD-UD \citep{asahara-etal-2018-universal} by Meganon labs.\footnote{\url{https://github.com/megagonlabs/UD_Japanese-GSD}} The ontology has 21 entity types largely following OntoNotes with the addition of TITLE\_AFFIX, MOVEMENT, PHONE, and PET\_NAME, and the corpus is made up of Wikipedia data.
-The KazNERD corpus \citep{yeshpanov-etal-2022-kaznerd} adopts the OntoNotes ontology without modification.